Ammonium hexachloroosmate(IV): Reactions

 It also reacts with triphenylphosphine in a solution of t-butyl alcohol and water to produce OsCl2(PPh3)3.

 When ammonium hexachloroosmate is refluxed with diethylphenylphosphine, OsCl3(PEt2Ph)3 is formed.

+It reacts with hydrazine hydrate to form a variety of different products, chief of which are [Os(NH3)5(N2)]Cl2 and [(NH3)5OsNOs(NH3)5]Cl5•H2O.

 Uses

 The compound is used as a pharmaceutical, organic, and chemical intermediate.